haydenlester/PiBrite/README.md

 - Emails
 - Etc.

-Clients will be developed and perhaps optionally packaged with the software at a later date possibly.
+Clients may be developed at a later date, and packaged optionally with the software.